Skip to content

 Organizations must meet the following criteria to be eligible.

-If you learn that you are not eligible, please do not submit a Letter of Intent (LOI).
+If you learn that you are not eligible, please do not submit a Letter of Inquiry (LOI).

 • tax-exempt status under section 501(c)(3) of the Internal Revenue Code